top of page

 WHAT NEXT?

-HPN’s team will return to Nepal in March 2024 to continue to training to more rural doctors, anaesthetic assistants and nurses to improve care for children needing surgery.
+HPN’s team will return to Nepal to continue providing training to more rural doctors, anaesthetic assistants and nurses to improve care for children needing surgery.

 HPN would like to thank all the donors of the Royal College of Surgeons' Christmas Appeal 2019.
 The funds raised has enabled us to continue to run the Paediatric Hernia Project's training to improve access to safe surgery in underserved areas.